aidantr/fuzzy-gfe/README.md

 ## How to run

 The bash file `runall.sh` runs all the necessary Matlab files to reproduce the tables and figures in the main text and appendix.
-If you're interested in implementing the FCR estimator on your own dataset, check out the `FCR.m` function in code/functions, which calls `objective.m`, `gradient.m`, and `weights.m'.
+If you're interested in implementing the FCR estimator on your own dataset, check out the `FCR.m` function in code/functions.

 ## Repository structure